-Sutherland Falls in Blanket Creek Provincial Park
+Sutherland Falls in Blanket Creek Provincial Park, BC

 As you hike to Sutherland Falls, there’s no denying the waterfall’s power.
 You can feel its strength as the water rumbles through the narrow canyon, falls 45 feet into a large pool, and rushes towards the Columbia River.